Respiratory Therapist Training Programs and Required Skills

 A 2-year program in respiratory therapy typically results in an Associate of Applied Science (A.A.S.) degree.
-Courses include anatomy and physiology, microbiology, respiratory therapy principles and respiratory therapy procedures.
 While those with associate's degrees are qualified for entry-level positions in respiratory therapy, many students use the associate's degree program as preparation to pursue 4-year degrees.
+Courses include:

 The Bachelor of Science in Respiratory Therapy degree program introduces students to more advanced and area-specific studies than the 2-year degree program.
-Courses might include pediatric respiratory therapy, neonatal respiratory therapy, elderly care, critical care and rehabilitation.
 Completion of some 4-year degree programs leads directly to the graduate being certified as a Registered Respiratory Therapist (RRT).
 Courses might include:

 Licenses and Certifications